 Counselling and psychotherapy online and in Stratford

-Before you begin, I need to let you know that at present I’m at maximum capacity with client work, and so I can’t take on any new clients immediately.
-But please feel free to contact me if you’d like to go on a waiting list, or if you’d like a brief informal chat about how to find help elsewhere.
+If you’re thinking about starting therapy with me, I need to let you know that at present I’m at maximum capacity with client work, and so I’m not currently taking on any new clients, though you can still contact me if you’d like a brief informal chat about how to find help elsewhere.

 Welcome!
 Whether you’re looking for counselling and psychotherapy online or in Stratford (east London), if you want to make changes in your life and you just need some help to talk things through and find a way forward, then this is a good place to start!